Jeremy casts spells in between his careers as a chemical analyst and campus manager.

 What Are Oath Enchantments in Magic?

 Today we'll examine Magic's set of Oath enchantments, powerful spells that offer an immediate benefit plus an ongoing bonus, making them versatile tools that buff both your short and long-term game.

 We're strictly discussing the planeswalker-based Oaths; cards like "Oath of Druids" and "Warrior's Oath" (impressive though they are) won't appear.
 So, how can you best support your mystical entities?
-These are the seven best Oaths in Magic: The Gathering!
+These are the eight best Oaths in Magic: The Gathering!

 8. Oath of Jace